patrickbryant/patrickbryant.github.io/_pages/cv.md

 ## Post-Graduate Research

 As a postdoc at Carnegie Mellon University I have been focused on two primary projects which I outline here:
 * Data Analysis: I am one of the world's leading experts on high dimensional data-driven hadron collider background modeling.
 The goal of this work is to optimally extract information about the Higgs boson self-coupling from data taken at the Large Hadron Collider.
-This will require sub-percent level, high dimensional (from 16-D to more than 64-D) models of processes for which first principles simulation is intractible.
+This will require sub-percent level, high dimensional (from 16-D to more than 64-D) models of processes for which first principles simulation is intractable.
 Publications for statisticians and physicists are both in progress.
 Our model procedures make use of a custom deep neural network architecture implemented in PyTorch and [optimal transport methods](https://pythonot.github.io) to control systematic biases from phase space extrapolation of the neural network response.
-We evaluate the performance of the procedure prior to unblinding using signal suppressed synthetic datasets many times the statistical power of the real data.
-The synthetic datasets are derived with an improved implementation of [this](https://arxiv.org/abs/1712.02538) hemisphere mixing method.
+We evaluate the performance of the procedure prior to unblinding using signal suppressed synthetic data sets many times the statistical power of the real data.
+The synthetic data sets are derived with an improved implementation of [this](https://arxiv.org/abs/1712.02538) hemisphere mixing method.
 * Hardware: CMU is one of five assembly centers responsible for the production of thousands of eight inch hexagonal silicon sensor modules for an upgrade to our experiment.
-To get ready for production, I helped build two new clean room facilities and have recieved training to operate automated wirebonders and robotic assembly gantries.
+To get ready for production, I helped build two new clean room facilities and have received training to operate automated wirebonders and robotic assembly gantries.
 The technical design report for the project is available [here](https://cds.cern.ch/record/2293646 "CDS 2293646") for the interested reader.

 ## Graduate Research